The Courts at Roadhaven in Apache Junction

 If you are buying a place you can spend from about $5,000 to over $200,000.
-If you are renting, you can spend from about $1400 a month to well over $2,200 per month.
-Most are around $1700.
+If you are renting, you can spend from about $1600 a month to over $2,000 per month.
 The price ranges are a reflection of the unit itself (see: the Park Model Trailers section) and the park. (see: the About RV Resort Parks section)

 Also, rental prices can be quite different depending on which months you are renting.
 January to March is the peak season and generally the higher rents.
 Some good bargains can be had during other winter months.

 NOTE: It should be noted that a lot of rentals only end up being rented for 3 months of the year.
 (Everyone wants Jan-Mar) The annual overhead is often more than the annual revenue.

 Until you have some idea what appeals to you your costs are hard to estimate.
 But ...

 Any option, whether renting or buying, is more affordable than most alternatives you will find for spending winter time in a RESORT.
 And the parks are RESORTS!

 You are Buying a Lifestyle - Not Just a Park Model

 We keep referring to the lifestyle throughout the site.
 That is because it is exactly that.
 It is a lifestyle more than a piece of property.